I have ssh client connect to my server for reverse tunnel.

 the kernel have to be compiled with CONFIG_INET_DIAG_DESTROY option enabled.

-Unfortunately this method is not workable on my server, maybe the kernel no compiled with those features
+Unfortunately this method is not workable on my server, maybe the kernel no compiled with those features2nd approach:

 Using killcx